Shannon-Goddard/Goddard_Shannon_Cryptocurrencies/README.md

 - Create an elbow curve to find the best value for K, and use the pcs_df DataFrame.
 - Once you define the best value for K, run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
 Use the pcs_df to run the K-means algorithm.
 - Create a new DataFrame named “clustered_df,” that includes the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class.
-You should maintain the index of the crypto_df DataFrames as is shown below:

 ### **Visualizing Results**